derekyoung/socketserver2/README.md

 ## Overview

-This is a cleaned-up version of a socket server that was originally based on an Iridium DirectIP listener.
-All DirectIP/Iridium-specific code has been removed, leaving a clean, generic socket server.
+This is a clean, generic socket server.

 ## Features